Mirantis/rally-plugins/README.md

     successful status and delete it then.
   - create namespace and namespaced daemonset, check that each node has the daemonset pod and delete daemonset then.
+  - create namespace, namespaced pod, add clusterIP service with selector on pod, get pod endpoints and run job, which curl all these endoints, then delete them all.

 For more details how to run and analyze tests, see `docs\source` directory.